-Work with bargaining units to develop the plan for emergency use of personnel in nontraditional functions and changes in the normal work-day such as alternate or reduced work hours, working from home, etc. needed to ensure continuity Facilities Services Provide for the safety and security of all facilities to provide for continuity of operations Ensure all stakeholders receive operations and maintenance support needed to ensure continuity Remote and on-site as needed and as circumstances require During a shut- down, the only personnel in school buildings are individual head custodians doing building checks.
+Business Office Provide continuity for overall operations. their classrooms.
+This allows them to have access to teaching materials and technology resources.
+Ensure all stakeholders receive the resources and support needed to ensure continuity attendance for grades 7-12, 50% in-person daily rotation Remote and on-site as needed and as circumstances require Human Resources Monitor absenteeism and ensure appropriate delegation of authority Work with bargaining units to develop the plan for emergency use of personnel in non- traditional functions and changes in the normal work-day such as alternate or reduced work hours, working from home, etc. Ensure all stakeholders receive human resources support needed to ensure continuity Remote and on-site as needed and as circumstances require.
+Scheduling of on-site personnel will be as needed and set up on a rotating basis to avoid interface.
+Facilities Services Provide for the safety and security of all facilities to provide for continuity of operations Ensure all stakeholders receive operations and maintenance support needed to ensure continuity Remote and on-site as needed and as circumstances require During a shut- down, the only personnel in school buildings are individual head custodians doing building checks.
 For maintenance and grounds, scheduling will be designed to avoid interface.
 Transportation Provide required transportation as well as delivery service as needed Ensure all stakeholders receive necessary transportation to ensure continuity Remote and on-site as needed and as circumstances require When possible, scheduling will be designed to reduce employee interface.

 Food Service Provide required food service as needed Ensure all eligible stakeholders receive adequate access to food throughout the closure Remote and on-site as needed and as circumstances require Information is posted through the communications department on the website and through the parent messenger portal.
 This is constantly updated to reflect the latest changes.
 Communications Provide critical and timely information and updates to all audiences utilizing the most effective communications mechanisms.
 Ensure all stakeholders have information they need during a public health emergency.
 Remote and on-site as needed and as circumstances require.
 Daily communication with Superintendent's Office.
 Technology Ensure that all critical district functions that rely on Technology are functional.
 These include but are not limited to Internet Access, Telecommunications, Security and Access systems, Student Information Systems, and public communications systems.
 All other systems in the district rely on the technology managed and maintained by the Technology Department Remote and on-site as needed and as circumstances require.
 Work with all district employees and stakeholders to provide the support, access and functionality as designated as Essential to District Operations.
-Special Education Provide continuity of K- 12 special education instruction, implementation of IEPs and professional learning support to faculty and staff The majority of the work of the SpEd Dept administrative work can be done remotely with the occasional inperson need to sign documents.
-Re: SpEd instruction, although instruction can be provided via an all-remote scenario, it is preferable to have self-contained and at-risk students with disabilities inperson as much as possible.
-It is also preferable to have teachers and student support staff provide instruction from their classrooms.
-This allows them to The SpEd Dept admin staff can be remote and on-site as needed and as circumstances require.
-Re: SpEd instructional staff, there is no need at this time to consider staggering adults.
-However, we have staggered student inperson attendance for grades 7-12, 50% in-person daily rotation.
-We can also bring in self-contained and at-risk students with disabilities in-person.
-Communication and documentation of hours/ locations happens in consultation with the Superintendent and/or designee and the SpEd Dept and district communications team via email, school messenger, phone calls and the district website.
+Special Education Provide continuity of K- 12 special education instruction, implementation of IEPs and professional learning support to faculty and staff The majority of the work of the SpEd Dept administrative work can be done remotely with the occasional in- person need to sign documents.
+Re: SpEd instruction, although The SpEd Dept admin staff can be remote and on-site as needed and as circumstances require.
+Re: SpEd instructional staff, there is Communication and documentation of hours/ locations happens in consultation with the Superintendent and/or designee and the SpEd Dept and district communications team via email, school messenger, phone calls and the district website.